Mikiela Nelson

-Mikiela Nelson (born 27 November 1997) is a Canadian rugby union player.
+Mikiela Anakaye Nelson (born 27 November 1997) is a Canadian rugby union player.
+She competed for Canada at the delayed 2021 Rugby World Cup.

+Rugby career

 Nelson competed for Canada at the delayed 2021 Rugby World Cup in New Zealand.
 She scored a try in Canada's opening match against Japan.
 She also scored a try against the United States.

+She joined Exeter Chiefs in the Premiership Women's Rugby competition at the start of the 2024–25 season.
+She previously played for Capilano Rugby Football Club in Canada.

+She was selected in Canada's squad for the 2025 Pacific Four Series.
+On 24 July, she was selected in the Canadian side to the Rugby World Cup in England.

+She started her rugby career playing for Vancouver Rowing Club Women's Rugby team before moving up to the Top Division in British Columbia for women's rugby.